 Learning to live with anxiety is a lot different than conquering it.
 Avoiding it just increases it – The White Bears example.

 A few years ago I was attending a conference on compassion in Louisville, KY.
-It was a remarkable weekend and I was introduced to the concept of Compassion Focused Therapy (CFT) popularized by Paul Gilbert.
-The speaker was Dr. Chris Irons who is a London psychologist.
-He pointed out that there are three core categories of emotions that allow us to function as humans.
-Those that focus on:
+I was introduced to the concept of Compassion Focused Therapy (CFT) popularized by Paul Gilbert.
+The speaker was Dr. Chris Irons who’s a London psychologist.
+He pointed out that there are three core categories of emotions that allow us to function as humans:

 - Threat and self-protection